Juniper/contrail-operator/deploy/openshift/docs/Openshift-KVM.md

 # ./contrail-operator/deploy/openshift/install-manifests.sh --dir ./ --config ./config_contrail_operator.yaml
 ```

-_NOTE: If your environment has to use a specific NTP server, follow [these](./chrony-ntp-configuration.md) instructions before executing next steps.
+**NOTE**: If your environment has to use a specific NTP server, follow [these](./chrony-ntp-configuration.md) instructions before executing next steps.

 Generate the ignition configs